ComputerGhost/FaviconFetcher/README.md

+I'm not planning to continue updating this repo because I no longer have a need for the library in my personal projects, and that was my main motivator to maintain this.
+If someone wants to take over, let me know, and I can transfer the nuget package ownership too.

 # Favicon Fetcher

 FaviconFetcher contains tools for scanning a webpage for possible favicons (Scanner) and downloading the perfect one (Fetcher).